ultimatemember/docs-v3/um-stripe/article/1607-stripe-setting-up-webhook-and-test-public-keys.md

 	<img class="noBdr" src="https://s3.amazonaws.com/helpscout.net/docs/assets/561c96629033600a7a36d662/images/649e7c9dcfd7fe604a7fe4a7/file-BeAy5kC8DH.png" style="width: 517.6px;" alt=""></p><p>
 	 In the Stripe settings, you'll find a webhook endpoint ready for you to copy and paste into your Stripe.com account.</p><ul>

-<li>Head to&nbsp;<strong>U</strong><strong>ltimate Member &gt; Settings &gt; Extensions&gt; Stripe</strong>.
-Beside the&nbsp;Webhook Endpoints section is where you can copy your Webhook endpoint URL or when you have added the API Keys, Press on the&nbsp;<strong>"Connect with stripe" </strong>button, and your Webhook endpoint will be added instantly to your Stripe account settings.
+<li>Head to <strong>U</strong><strong>ltimate Member > Settings > Extensions> Stripe</strong>.
+Beside the Webhook Endpoints section is where you can copy your Webhook endpoint URL or when you have added the API Keys, Press on the <strong>"Connect with stripe" </strong>button, and your Webhook endpoint will be added instantly to your Stripe account settings.

 <p>
 		<img class="noBdr" src="https://s3.amazonaws.com/helpscout.net/docs/assets/561c96629033600a7a36d662/images/650aa281b57bfa3b524b136f/file-M8377saI19.png">
 	</p></li>
 <li>When you try to click on
 	<strong style="background-color: initial;">"Connect with Stripe"</strong>, it should validate the Publishable key and Secret key.
-It will show an error message when they are invalid.&nbsp;</li>
+It will show an error message when they are invalid. </li>
 	<img class="noBdr" src="https://s3.amazonaws.com/helpscout.net/docs/assets/561c96629033600a7a36d662/images/650aa146b57bfa3b524b136e/file-kGDfiY7hDa.png">

 <li>